Network Monitor

 • A network diagram overlays change highlights on the topology graph for each snapshot, accessible by clicking any row in the Capture Timeline.

 • Subnets can be defined or auto-detected to group IP addresses in the IP Addresses drift panel.
+A subnet is flagged with a possible overlapping networks warning when one of its member IPs is claimed by more than one MAC in a single capture — see Overlapping-network detection below.

 • Devices and IP addresses can be annotated with role labels (manually or via AI suggestion) to provide operational context.
+Confirmed labels are automatically flagged stale when the underlying node’s behaviour later drifts from what it was at label time.
+Subnet definitions work the same way.
+See Label Staleness Detection for exactly how the flag is raised.

 • External Events log real-world events (maintenance windows, firmware upgrades) with timestamps for correlation against network changes.